RinaldoBenaccetta/isidom/readme.md

 // Total : 28 characters.
 ```

-for one occurence of $jsBackgroundColor, that make 35 characters with constant V.S.
-29 characters without constant.
+for one occurence of $jsBackgroundColor, that makes 35 characters with constant vs. 29 characters without constant.
 That's not so interresting.

 _But with two occurences..._